nomdal/understandingcodeql/README.md

 It's no secret that GitHub's code scanning tool, CodeQL, can help organizations of any size develop software faster and more securely, all without needing to leave GitHub.com, and there's no shortage of awesome content explaining what this looks like from the developer or organization owner's perspectives using the tool.
 However, something that I've struggled with is figuring out a simple yet thorough explanation of the mechanisms behind _how_ CodeQL delivers its code scanning alerts (something even deeper than statements like "it queries a relational database representation of the repo's code, which gets generated with every trigger event").
 So that's why I'm writing this, and if it's something you'd like to learn, **Keep Reading**.

 One final note: my focus here is on _how_ CodeQL works, not why it's valuable.
 To better understand the value propisition of using code scanning to help SHIFT LEFT, you can read more about it [here](https://github.blog/2020-08-27-secure-at-every-step-putting-devsecops-into-practice-with-code-scanning/).
+Also note: much of the language I use here is borrowed from the sources linked throughout.

 ### The Basic Steps of CodeQL
 1. Preparing the code by creating a CodeQL database